 John’s Debut album Mumurations came out on his Echoic Memory Label in November 2013, bookended by two E.P’s and a string of compilation appearances.
 2016 saw the release of his second album, The Road to the Unconscious Past.
 In 2017 he released 2 E.P’s, one on Low Point, the other on Champion Version.
-His Latest album, ‘Hive Mind’ is out now on Drone Rock Records.
+2017 saw the release of ‘Hive Mind’ on Brighton based label Drone Rock Records.